starks97/portfolio2.0/src/content/work/admin-panel.md

 Creating a fully functional admin panel from scratch can be a complex undertaking.
 It requires careful consideration of security, performance, and user experience.

-### The Solution: A NestJS-Powered Admin Panel

-This admin panel is built using NestJS, a progressive Node.js framework, providing a solid foundation for building scalable and maintainable applications.

 ### Key Features: Power and Flexibility